about me

 My foundation is architecture — a discipline built on understanding space, proportion, and how people move through an environment.
 That way of seeing the world didn't stay on the drafting table.
 It carried into digital design, where structure and clarity still guide every screen, interaction, and journey I craft.

-I approach every project with that same mindset — combining rigorous decision-making with creative exploration to shape experiences that are clear, intentional, and human.
+I approach every project with that mindset — combining rigorous decision-making with creative exploration to shape experiences that are clear, intentional, and human.
 If you're building something that needs to feel both thoughtful and alive, that's exactly the kind of problem I want to work on.